 per_pupil_funding (4) 3.69472 1.83602 2.0124 0.04486 *

 This is a counterintuitive conclusion.
-One would assume that spending more money per student would lead to an increase in performance.
+One would assume that spending less money per student would lead to an decrease in performance.
 However, it could also be the case that lower operating costs simply reflect better economies of scale, rather than better service delivery.

 Student Demographics, District Size, and Academic Performance

 Average daily membership, as a proxy for the size of a school district, also appears to be associated with improvements in academic performance.
-Based on the different models we ran, we saw observed that a 10 percent increase in district average daily membership corresponds to between 2 percent and 11 percent increase in proficiency rates.
-However, the fourth model we ran indicated that a 10 percent increase in average daily membership was associated with a 49 percent decrease in proficiency rates.
+Based on the different models we ran, we observed that a 10 percent increase in district average daily membership corresponds to between 2 percent and 11 percent increase in academic performance.
+However, the fourth model we ran indicated that a 10 percent increase in average daily membership was associated with a 49 percent decrease in value-added performance.

 Coefficients: